openziti/ziti/doc/003-local-deploy.md

 ## Create Your First Service

 A service is an entity that stores metadata about a server application.
-We'll attach two configs to the service:

 The `ziti` CLI has an interactive tutorial to step you through creating your first service.

+When prompted, select your running edge router `router01`.

 ```bash
 ziti edge tutorial first-service
 ```

+## Further Exploration

+- The [Go SDK examples](https://github.com/openziti/sdk-golang/tree/main/example#readme) illustrate embedding OpenZiti in both client and server applications.
+- You may wish to [know more about controller PKI](./004-controller-pki.md).